mmelchio/mmelchio.github.io/_posts/2015-03-11-introducing.md

 title: Initial commit
 ---

-In my first post I'd like to introduce you one of the greatest guitar players of all time.
+In my first post I'd like to introduce you to one of the greatest guitar players of all time.
 His most popular compositions have become jazz standards, including "Minor Swing", "Daphne", "Belleville", "Djangology", "Swing '42", and "Nuages".

 ![Django Reinhardt](/public/images/djangoreinhardt.jpg)